-Pinene is one of the most commonly expressed terpenes in nature.
-Most famously found in pine trees and other conifers, pinene is also responsible for the — you guessed it — “piney” aroma of certain cannabis cultivars.
+Pinene is one of the most commonly expressed terpenes in all of nature.
+Most famously found in pine trees and other conifers, pinene is also responsible for the “piney” aroma of certain cannabis cultivars.
 Pinene also has anti-inflammatory properties, and may help to protect from ulcers and improve airflow to the lungs.
-It has a boiling point of 311 degrees Fahrenheit, or (155 degrees Celsius.
+It has a boiling point of 311 degrees Fahrenheit, or 155 degrees Celsius.

 In addition to cannabis, limonene is most commonly found in citrus fruits, in which it provides that citrus smell.
 It has a boiling point of 348.8 degrees Fahrenheit, or 176 degrees Celsius.
-Limonene is commonly used in a wide variety of products, from cleaning supplies to fragrances.
+Limonene is commonly used in a wide variety of natural products, such as cleaning supplies and fragrances.
 It could also boost the immune system, alleviate heartburn symptoms, and even be used as a solvent to dissolve gallstones rich in cholesterol.

 Terpinolene boasts a fresh herbal-citrus aroma, and has a boiling point of 361.4-365 degrees Fahrenheit, or 183-185 degrees Celsius.
 It's commonly found in plants known for pleasant fragrances, such as rosemary, conifers, lilacs, and apples.
 Human studies have identified terpinolene as a potential antioxidant, and animal studies have found it to have sedative properties.
 Terpinolene might eventually be used to decrease cell proliferation associated with cancer.